Country overview: Bulgaria

 The national focal point maintains a register of the prevention activities and performs a general overview of the prevention status.
 The 2013 National report indicates that about one-third of the prevention activities implemented in 2012 had been evaluated.
 Progress has recently been made in ensuring the quality of prevention activities and developing standards for projects to be funded.

 View ‘Prevention profile’ for additional information.

-In 2009 the first national estimate of problem drug use was completed using the capture–recapture method, using data sets from the police, emergency medical care and specialised addiction treatment facilities.
-The estimate indicates that there were 31 316 problem drug users in Bulgaria (range: 23 050 to 42 920), which is about 6.0 per 1 000 people aged 15–64 (95 % CI: 4.4–8.2).
+The available national estimate of problem drug use dates back to 2009 using the capture–recapture method with data sets from the police, emergency medical care and specialised addiction treatment facilities.
+The estimate indicated that there were 31 316 problem drug users in Bulgaria (range: 23 050 to 42 920), which is about 6.0 per 1 000 people aged 15–64 (95 % CI: 4.4–8.2).

 Treatment demand data are collected through the National Monitoring System for Drug-Related Treatment Demand.
-Treatment demand data for 2012 was based on 60 treatment units.
-There were a total of 2 490 clients entering treatment, of which 575 were new clients entering treatment for the first time.
+Treatment demand data for 2012 was based on 57 (of 128) treatment units.
+A total of 2 049 clients entered treatment, of which 575 were new clients entering treatment for the first time.

-In 2011 some 23 % of all treatment clients, and 29 % of new treatment clients, were under the age of 25.
+In 2012 some 16 % of all treatment clients, and 30 % of new treatment clients, were under the age of 25.
 The largest group of treatment entrants were 25 to 34 years old.
-The gender distribution of all treatment clients has remained stable over the last 10 years at 80.2 % male and 19.8 % female.
-A similar distribution was also reported among new treatment clients, with 84.3 % male and 15.7 % female.
+The gender distribution of all treatment clients has remained stable over the last 11 years at 80 % male and 20 % female.
+A similar distribution was also reported among new treatment clients, with 79 % male and 21 % female.

-Data on the prevalence of drug-related infectious diseases among current injecting drug users are reported by the Prophylaxis, Diagnosis and Consultation Department of the Blood Transmitted Infections with a Laboratory, at the National Centre for Addictions (NCA) in Sofia.
+Data on the prevalence of drug-related infectious diseases among current injecting drug users are reported by the Laboratory of the Blood Transmitted Infections Department at the National Centre for Addictions (NCA) in Sofia.
 The data refer to NCA patients and clients of outreach programmes in Sofia.
 Additional information is gathered from testing clients who enter drug treatment programmes (opioid substitution treatment and rehabilitation) in the regional treatment centres of Blagoevgrad, Bourgas, Pazardjik, Pernik, Pleven, Plovdiv, Sofia and Varna.